Moore, short-handed Suns hold off Spurs 123-121

 - Oops!Something went wrong.Please try again later.

-SAN ANTONIO (AP) — The Phoenix Suns got some needed rest for their All-Star backcourt and kept alive their chances at the No. 1 seed in the Western Conference.
+SAN ANTONIO (AP) The Phoenix Suns got some needed rest for their All-Star backcourt and kept alive their chances of becoming the NBA's top seed.

 E'Twaun Moore scored 22 points and made a 3-pointer with 2.2 seconds remaining that lifted Phoenix past the San Antonio Spurs 123-121 on Sunday.